TD Life Insurance Review

 Is TD Insurance covered by Assuris?

 Yes.
-TD Insurance is a member of Assuris, which protects Canadian policyholders if a life insurance company fails.
-This applies to all eligible providers in Canada.
+TD Insurance is a member of Assuris, which protects Canadian policyholders if a life insurance company becomes insolvent.
+This protection applies to all member life insurers in Canada, not just TD.

 Can I cancel my TD life insurance policy?

-If you’re not sure of which insurance provider is right for you, consider working with a life insurance expert.
-At Protect Your Wealth, we compare policies and quotes from the best life insurance companies in Canada to help clients find the right policy for their unique needs, at no cost to them!
-We provide expert life insurance solutions and are committed to helping clients understand their options and find the best policy.
+If you’re not sure which insurance provider is right for you, consider working with a life insurance expert.
+At Protect Your Wealth, we compare policies and quotes from the best life insurance companies in Canada to help clients find the right policy for their unique needs, at no cost to them.